 Income categories are salaries, dividends, tax refunds, social benefits, rental income, sales and so on.
 Simple regression analysis of this dataset gives us overall trends for total expenses, incomes and savings as well as detail trends for each category of incomes and expenses for each client.

 Machine Learning and Predictions

 We can use full range of machine learning algorithms and models to make predictions.
 There are two broad categories of algorithms supervised and unsupervised.

 Supervised learning algorithms use historical data to learn that certain combinations of input values cause certain output values.
 Our models are trained and verified on samples of historical data.
 Sample data can be chosen randomly but we have seen better results if datasets are categorized first.
 The customers dataset has categories such as age, income, location based on town size, education and savings.
 Each category is split into brackets.
-For example age category is split into 20 five years age brackets.
+For example age category is split into 20 five years brackets.
 We can see number of customers in each age bracket so we can sample 5% of records from each age bracket.
 These samples are ideal to see which categories make largest contribution to overall results.
-For example we can see that education makes largest contribution to accept certain investment product.
+For example we can see that education makes largest contribution to accept certain investment products.

 Unsupervised machine learning algorithms look for unknown patterns in available data.

 We can use patterns of unusual clients' behaviour to find early signs of frauds.

 Banks can save money on broad and expensive marketing campaigns to promote bank products.
 Products will be offered only to customers that need them and are likely to accept them.
 Customers should see less of irrelevant offers.
 This requires deep knowledge of who accepted given products in the past.